-Winter (December - March) temperatures range from 10.9 °F to 28 °F with an average temperature of 18 °F based on historical climatological data from the NOAA.
-Because even on warm days a significant drop in temperature after sunset by as much as 40 °F can occur, there is a risk of cold stress/injury year round when temperatures fall below 60 °F. The risk assessment for Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, is Low based on historical temperature and precipitation data.
+Winter (December - March) mean daily minimum temperatures range from 33.8 °F to 36.3°F based on historical climatological data.
+Because even on warm days a significant drop in temperature after sunset by as much as 40 °F can occur, there is a risk of cold stress/injury from September - April.
+The risk assessment for Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, is Low based on historical temperature and precipitation data.
+Frostbite is unlikely to occur because temperatures rarely drop below freezing.
 However, personnel may encounter significantly lower temperatures during field operations at higher altitudes.
 As with heat stress/injuries, cold stress/injuries are largely dependent on operational and individual factors instead of environmental factors alone.